 We know of a case of a mom in postpartum that was wearing a competitor's wrap and she fell asleep, waking up to her baby breastfeeding under the wrap.
 The baby was probably safe from accidentally dropping to the floor, however, the fabric was slippery, didn't provide the proper containment, and the baby slid under the wrap - she could have suffocated.
 Please beware.

-The Zaky ZAK is for everyone, in any hospital unit, then at home.
+The Zaky ZAK is for everyone with green light to kangaroo, in any hospital unit, then at home.

 DADS/FAMILY MEMBERS/ADOPTING PARENTS/FOSTER PARENTS/VOLUNTEERS: During Golden Hour(s) the father holds if the mother does not.

 Everyone can wear the ZAK over the clothes to hold the baby in skin to skin position, however, only in skin to skin contact those that have the explicit permission by the baby's parents.

 BABIES IN WITHDRAWAL: The Zaky ZAK along with The Zaky HUG, is particularly beneficial to promote maternal-infant bonding.
 They support infants receiving the Eat, Sleep, Console (ESC) Model of Care (or any model) for NAS symptoms.
 It facilitates 24/7 ergonomic, evidence-based, non-pharmacologic, and nurturing care for babies and parents.

 KANGAROO CARE IN THE NICU, PICU, or other hospital unit: The Zaky ZAK has been the leader in kangaroo care in hospitals since 2010 and was originally designed to hold fragile babies in critical care.
 Any baby and parent that have green light to be skin to skin can do it with The Zaky ZAK.